11 Takeaways from "The Best Man: The Final Chapters"

 Even Quentin appeared to agree with Harper before Shelby completely checked him.
 But Quentin facetiously telling Harper to keep his wife’s name out of his mouth was the funniest moment of the movie for me.

 Grief is a highly personal experience.

-In The Best Man: The Final Chapters, Lance struggles with his identity as he was no longer connected to football and was still grieving his wife’s cancer death.
-Some people may use unhealthy methods to cope with grief such as drug use.
+In The Best Man: The Final Chapters, Lance struggles with his identity as he is no longer connected to football and still grieving his wife’s cancer.
+Some people may use unhealthy methods to cope with grief, such as drug use.
 Some may use alcohol or food to cope with grief.
 Others may practice denial of their grief.
-In The Best Man: The Final Chapters, Lance used sex to cope with his grief.
+In The Best Man: The Final Chapters, Lance uses sex to cope with his grief.

 There were several references to Black culture.

 I loved all of the references to Black culture in the movie, starting with the episode names.
 I do not think that most people realize that each of the eight episodes is named after a book by a Black author.

 I noticed that “Uncle Nearest Premium Whiskey” was used in one of the scenes.
 Uncle Nearest is provided by the Nearest Green Distillery, the most successful black-owned distillery in the world.
 The brand just crossed $100M in sales this year.

 It was great seeing Black sports media personalities Bomani Jones, Jemele Hill, Cari Champion, Michael K. Smith, Maria Taylor, and Stephen A. Smith appear in the movie.